vladpi/yappa/README.md

 ## Limitations
 There are some limitations, however YandexCloud team is constantly releasing the features and services.
-Also, this project will try to keep up.
+Also, the team of this project will try to keep up.
 So stay tuned :)

 ### Database connectivity